Al4ise/Azule/README.md

 ```
 **You may be asked to provide your password.**

-### Xcode Command Line Tools
+### Dependencies
-During its installation, Azule will check if Xcode CLI Tools and Homebrew are installed.
-If they aren't, you will be prompted to install them.
+During its installation, Azule will check whether its dependencies(Xcode CLI Tools, Homebrew, dpkg, and jq) are installed.
+If not, you may be prompted to install them.

 ## Usage
 ```